 A recent example of joint venture partnering is when Japanese electronics manufacturer Sony partnered with Swedish mobile phone manufacturer Ericsson to produce a new company, Sony Ericsson Mobile Communications (now known as Sony Mobile), dedicated to producing mobile phones with superior digital photography and multimedia capability.

 This move leveraged Ericsson’s long experience in the mobile phone market and Sony’s electronics expertise, drawing from the resources of both companies and enabling them to gain a greater market share than either could on their own.
 This ultimately positioned Sony to become a major player in the smartphone industry.

-Other joint venture examples include car companies pooling research, music labels partnering with streaming media services and businesses sponsoring sports teams.
+Other joint venture examples include NewsCorp, Disney and NBC Universal forming Hulu, car companies pooling research and music labels partnering with streaming media services.

 - Enabling companies to reduce their financial burdens by splitting costs.

 - Allowing businesses to share research and development to gain an innovative edge.